sikoried/jstk/README.md

 # What is the JSTK (and what not)

-The Jave speech toolkit (JSTK) provides a native implementation of both library/API and applications for speech recognition, speaker verification, speech visualization (including transcription tools), and evaluation of related human rater tasks.
+The Java speech toolkit (JSTK) provides a native implementation of both library/API and applications for speech recognition, speaker verification, speech visualization (including transcription tools), and evaluation of related human rater tasks.
 JSTK is *not* a full-blown LVCSR toolkit with pre-trained models, sorry.

 # Where is JSTK used?

+- [Hidden Markov Model-Based Smart Annotation for Benchmark Cyclic Activity Recognition Database Using Wearables](https://www.mdpi.com/1424-8220/19/8/1820).
+C.F.
+Martindale, S. Sprager and B.M.
+Eskofier, Sensors 2019, 19(8), 1820.
 - Digital sports: http://www5.cs.fau.de/our-team/jensen-ulf/projects/drop-jump-phase-length-calculation-with-hidden-markov-models/
 - Automatic Intelligibility Assessment of Speakers After Laryngeal Cancer by Means of Acoustic Modeling T Bocklet, K Riedhammer, E Nöth, U Eysholdt, T Haderlein.
 Journal of Voice 26 (3), 390-397, 2012